- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 As he walked from the doorway, leading me through the dark, I saw his shoulders shrug briefly.
 “Because I can.”

 “UGH!”
 I growled at him but followed his figure through the corridors until we again passed by the long hallway leading to his large, antique bedroom.
-For a moment I caught myself wandering towards it again with brimming curiosity but stopped after a hard smack in the face from running into the Immortal’s back.
+For a moment I caught myself wandering towards it again with brimming inquisitive tenacity, but stopped after a hard smack in the face from running into the Immortal’s back.
 “OW!”

 I heard his voice echo a laugh at my ignorance.
 “You did that one purpose.”
+I grumbled.

 I looked at the two large double doors I had opened when I first arrived.
 “I don’t remember that?”